Overture in the French style, BWV 831: Terminology and structure

 The term overture refers to the fact that this suite starts with an overture movement, and was a common generic name for French suites (his orchestral suites were similarly named).
 This "overture" movement replaces the allemande found in Bach's other keyboard suites.
 Also, there are optional dance movements both before and after the Sarabande.
 In Bach's work optional movements usually occur only after the sarabande.
 All three of the optional dance movements are presented in pairs, with the first one repeated after the second, but without the internal repeats.
-Also unusual for Bach is the inclusion of an extra movement after the Gigue.
-This is an "echo", a piece meant to exploit the terraced loud and soft dynamics of the two-manual harpsichord.
+Also unusual for Bach is the inclusion of an extra movement after the Gigue, the "Echo," a piece meant to exploit the terraced loud and soft dynamics of the two-manual harpsichord.
 Other movements also have dynamic indications (piano and forte), which are not often found in keyboard suites of the Baroque period, and indicate here the use of the two keyboards of the harpsichord.
 With eleven movements, the French Overture is the longest keyboard suite ever composed by Bach.
 It usually has a duration of around 30 minutes if all the repeats in every movement are taken.